Colorado Workers’ Compensation Lawyers

 Non-scheduled injuries are those valued outside of a schedule; but the compensation for these injuries still relies on the Colorado Revised Statutes.
 C.R.S.
 8-42-108 (8)(d) is the guide for non-scheduled injuries, including those to the spine, brain and lungs.

 In this way, any arguments over the date of MMI or the disability rating can be addressed with an independent second opinion.
 It is important to note that the opinion of the doctor performing the DIME is binding, and that overturning this opinion is extremely difficult.
 Thus, taking care in selecting this doctor is important.
-Having an attorney experienced in Colorado work comp law assist in this part of the process can be quite helpful.
-The Workers’ Compensation attorneys at Bachus & Schanker, LLC have knowledge of the available doctors and can provide information as to their level of expertise on various injuries as well as their reputation.
+Having an attorney experienced in Colorado workers comp law assist in this part of the process can be quite helpful.
+The Workers’ Compensation attorneys at Bachus & Schanker in Denver, Colorado have knowledge of the available doctors and can provide information as to their level of expertise on various injuries as well as their reputation.
 Choosing the right doctor, or avoiding the wrong doctor, can often make a difference in the benefits an injured party is awarded.

-Permanent Total Disability (PTD) within Workers Compensation Colorado
+What is Permanent Total Disability (PTD) within Workers Compensation?

 Additional Workers’ Compensation Resources & FAQs